Castle Tours of Germany

 Day 5: Linderhof Palace & Gardens

-Then you can spend hours walking the landscape gardens that cover an area of about 125 acres (50 hectares) surrounded by beautiful Alpine pines.
+Then you can spend hours walking the landscape gardens that cover an area of about 125 acres (50 hectares), surrounded by beautiful Alpine pines.
 The entire Linderhof palace park is furnished with numerous buildings and follies.
 Exotic park structures include the Royal Cottage, the Moorish Kiosk, the Hundinghütte, the Gurnemanz Hermitage, and the Moroccan House.
 A special building is the artificial Venus Grotto, which is currently closed for renovation until 2024.

 Afterward, you will enjoy dinner in the village of Schwangauand then have free time to walk the magical streets below the overlooking castles.

-Day 6: Nymphenburg Palace in Munich
+Day 6: Herrenchiemsee Palace on Herreninsel

 After breakfast, you will visit the Nymphenburg Palace in Munich.

 The Nymphenburg Palace was built in 1664 and is a Baroque palace situated in Munich's western district in Bavaria, Germany.
-The Nymphenburg served as the main summer residence for the former rulers of Bavaria of the House of Wittelsbach.
+The Nymphenburg served as the primary summer residence for the former rulers of Bavaria of the House of Wittelsbach.
 The baroque facades comprise an overall width of about 700 meters.
-Some rooms still show their original baroque decoration while others were later redesigned in rococo or neoclassical style.
+Some rooms still show their original baroque decoration, while others were later redesigned in rococo or neoclassical style.

 Day 8: Departure From Munich, Germany